bhavesh95863/workboard/README.md

 WorkBoard is designed to support both routine and event-based work, making it suitable for day-to-day operations and process automation.

 ---
+You can refer to the following [YouTube video](https://youtu.be/_GOTp1-YgYY?si=b1uWGAWhmISpVVgh) for the quick tour of the features.

 ## Features